DMBysnGnzls/DMBysnGnzls/README.md

 ## About Me
 - 🎓 Studying Mechatronics Engineering at [Batangas State University](https://batstate-u.edu.ph/)
-- 👀 I’m interested in Basketball,Computer Games
+- 👀 I’m interested in Basketball,Computer Games,Watching Anime
 - 💡 Exploring robotics, automation, and IoT projects
 - 🌱 Always eager to learn and grow as an engineer